q4ow/EZMod/README.md

 ## Setup

 1. Obtain an API key from [e-z.host](https://e-z.host)
-2. In Minecraft, open the mod configuration menu (Main Menu → Mods → E-Z Mod → Config)
+2. In Minecraft, use the command `/ezmod apikey set <your-api-key>` to save your API key
-3. Enter your API key in the provided field
+3. Verify your API key is set with `/ezmod apikey get`
-4. Save your configuration

 ## Usage